aws-samples/aws2tf/README.md

 ./aws2tf.py

-But this of course will take quite some time to complete!
+Not recommended as this will take quite some time to complete!

 ----------